 The first takers for this offer have typically been those most aware of their need for mercy.And this is why the last have usually been first when it comes to the Kingdom of God.

 Seems fair to me.

-This post on justice, generosity and the parable of the workers in the vineyard and their generous employer is offered as a reflection upon the readings for the 25th Sunday in Ordinary Time, liturgical cycle A (Isaiah 55 6-9), Psalm 145, Phil 1:20-24, 27; Matthew 20:1-16).
+This post treats of justice, generosity and the parable of the workers in the vineyard and their generous employer.
+It is a reflection upon the readings for the 25th Sunday in Ordinary Time, liturgical cycle A (Isaiah 55 6-9), Psalm 145, Phil 1:20-24, 27; and the parable of the generous owner of a vineyard who pays his last workers first in Matthew 20:1-16).